 You can set a time range for this target to be imaged, it will wait for Begin time to start.
 If End time is reach during the exposure plan it is stopped and the next target is selected.

 Select rise or set in the dropdown to automatically use the rise or set time of the object above the limits you define in the Observatory configuration, for the date of the observation.
 Similarly you can select a time from meridian crossing for the begin or end time.
 The default is no time constraint if the coordinates are not set.

-You can also select to skip a target that not meet the begin/end condition.
+You can also select to not wait a target that not meet the begin/end condition.
 In this case it process the other targets instead of waiting.
 This can be useful if you have a list of target you repeat over the night using the option Repeat the whole sequence and take the object when they are visible, or at a given time from the meridian.